section-engineering-education/engineering-education/content/articles/image-adjustment-to-higher-or-lower-resolution-using-python/index.md

 ### Having the colors fixed
 Images are made up of pixels in the form of X and Y coordinates.
 Having the colors fixed, we will have to use the RGB color format.

-This occurs when one color in the RGB format is omitted, let's say if blue is, the image will lack the blue pigment and any traces of it since every single pixel has blue taken away from it leaving only red and green components.
+This occurs when one color in the RGB format is omitted, let's say if blue is omitted, the image will lack the blue pigment and any traces of it since every single pixel has blue taken away from it leaving only red and green components.

 Below is a program for further illustration: